 The species Homo sapiens is thought to have been in existence for around 300,000 years.
-During the past 200 years, which is about 0.07 % of this time, there has been a massive growth in the human population, and an even more explosive increase in energy use and waste production by humankind, with ever-increasing impacts on the ecosystems of our planet.
-Climate change is at present the most critical issue, but there are many other anthropogenic threats to the sustainability of the living systems that underpin our existence.
+During the past 200 years there has been a massive growth in the human population, and an even more explosive increase in energy use and waste production by humankind, with ever-increasing impacts on the ecosystems of our planet.
+Global climate change is at present the most critical issue, but there are many other anthropogenic threats to the sustainability of the living systems that underpin our existence.
 If present trends continue unabated, the collapse of civilisation is inevitable.

-Shared biounderstanding will lead to a new biosensitive culture and worldview.
-It will be a worldview that:
+Shared biounderstanding will lead to a shared worldview that:

 – holds profound respect for the processes of life that gave rise to us and on which we are totally dependent